-The University and Community College strongly disapprove and expressly prohibit any form of harassment or discrimination based on race, color, national origin, ancestry, sex, sexual orientation, gender, gender identity, genetic information, religion, disability, age, marital status, national or ethnic origin, socioeconomic status, political affiliation, veteran status, or other characteristics protected by applicable federal, state, or local laws.
+The University and Community College strongly disapprove and expressly prohibit any form of harassment or discrimination based on race, color, national origin, ancestry, sex, sexual orientation, gender, gender identity, genetic

 The University and Community College prohibit all types of unlawful harassment.
 This includes sexual harassment of or against its employees or students in any form based on sex, sexual orientation, gender, or gender identity.
 It is our policy to provide an employment and campus environment free of unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct or communication of a sexual nature constituting sexual harassment as defined and otherwise prohibited by federal and state law.
 Specifically, no instructor, supervisor, administrator or agent shall threaten or insinuate, either explicitly or implicitly, that the refusal of an employee or student to submit to sexual advances will adversely affect the academic standing of a student or an employee's employment or career development.
 Other sexually harassing conduct is prohibited because it creates an intimidating, hostile, or offensive environment.
 This includes, but is not limited to, any conduct of a sexual nature, including verbal conduct, touching, or solicitation, where there has been an indication that such conduct is unwelcome.